How to Drastically Cut Your Expenses

 Having two cars is convenient, especially for families.
 But face it: it’s also expensive.
 Look at the cost of maintenance and repairs, insurance, fuel, and parking fees.
 They all add up!

 If you want to drastically cut your expenses by a couple of hundred dollars each month, ditch the second car and use only one car.
-Sure, it needs some adjustments to make it work, but it isn’t so bad once you’ve had the hang of it.
-You can address your car-less situation by going for a walk, riding a bike, taking public transport and carpooling.
-It’s healthier, cheaper and better for the environment.
+Sure, you will need to make some adjustments in order for it to work, but it isn’t so bad once you get the hang of it.
+You can address your carless situation by going for a walk, riding a bike, taking public transportation, and carpooling.
+It’s healthier, cheaper, and better for the environment.

 6. Negotiate insurance/plans

-Insurances are some of the bills people pay for without batting an eye.
-You know you need them, so you pay for them no matter what the cost.
-But if you look closely, you could have enjoyed having insurance, but at a lower price.
+Insurance is something that people often pay for without batting an eye.
+You know you need it, so you pay for it no matter the cost.
+But if you look closely, you probably could enjoy having insurance, but at a lower price.

-Even if you’re already happy with your current coverage, it pays to shop around for the best policies every year.
-Who knows, you might find another provider with a lot more to offer.
-You should also inspect your policy when you have major changes in life, such as marriage, a change of location or residence.
-Such things can impact the cost and coverage of your insurance.
+Even if you’re happy with your current coverage, it pays to shop around for the best policies every year.
+Who knows? you might find another provider with a lot more to offer.
+You should also inspect your policy when you have major changes in life, such as marriage or a change of location or residence.
+Such changes can impact the cost and coverage of your insurance.

 Finally, negotiate your rates.
 Reach out to your insurer and see which discounts might be applicable to you.
 For instance, bundling two or more policies from one company can lower your rate.
 For car insurance, you can ask to lower your premiums if you’ve been a safe driver in the last few years or if you’ve installed updated security features into your vehicle.